pypy/pypy.org/posts/2024/10/jit-peephole-dsl.rst

 parsed using `rply`__, there's a small type checker that tries to find common problems in how the rules are written.
 Z3 is again used via the Python API.
-The pattern matching RPython code is generated using an approach inspired by Luc Maranget's paper `Compiling Pattern Matching to Good Decision Trees`__, see `this blog post`__ for an approachable introduction.
+The pattern matching RPython code is generated using an approach inspired by Luc Maranget's paper `Compiling Pattern Matching to Good Decision Trees`__.
+See `this blog post`__ for an approachable introduction.

 .. __: https://rply.readthedocs.io/